mkoppmann/eselsohr/README.md

 ## Build Eselsohr

-Pre-built binary releases are provided as CI artifacts.

 To build the project manually, you’ll need [GHC](https://en.wikipedia.org/wiki/Glasgow_Haskell_Compiler) and the [Cabal](https://www.haskell.org/cabal/) build tool.
 Download this repository and change your working directory into it.
 You can then install the executable with: